Tutorial: Calculating Elevation Gain

 So far, we can see that using DEM elevation data is obviously a better solution than using the raw unfiltered GPS data.
 But why is the elevation gain estimate still too high until we apply an elevation threshold?
 Shouldn't the peaks and valleys be smoothed out entirely by the magic of DEM?
 One problem is that while vertical GPS altitude data is generally pretty bad, the horizontal data is not 100% accurate either.
 And if a track goes along a hillside, or a valley bottom, or a ridgecrest, that's going to really muck up the elevation data that comes from a DEM database.
 A visual example should help explain why.

 Below is a trail along a hillside, as viewed from directly above.
-The green line represents something close to reality; it follows the trail very closely; the red one wanders a bit, but it's not too horrible...
+The green line represents something close to reality; it follows the trail very closely.
+The red one wanders a bit, but it's not too horrible...

 ...until we look at it from the side.